 Besides the Random Noun Generator mentioned above, definitely, you still can use this idea and utilize Word Cloud Function, to be one of the very interesting activities to play in class!

-Really, Random Noun Generator Using Word Cloud?
+Create a Random Noun Generator Using Word Cloud?

 This is definitely a fun activity using a word cloud generator to teach vocabulary to kids is easy.
 Follow these easy steps:

 - Click on ‘Create a Word Cloud’

 - Create One in AhaSlides Presentation for Free!

 Good luck with your own customized random noun generator with AhaSlides!